abhinav153/Trash_classifier/README.md

 > 3.[Classification of trashnet based on deeo learning models](https://ieeexplore.ieee.org/document/8622212)<br>
 > 4.[A novel framework for trash classification using deep learning](https://ieeexplore.ieee.org/document/8930948)<br>

-## Preprocessing
-Data was augmented using computer vision python package to expand the dataset size , so that a better model could be trained Following augementation operations were done
-> 1. Rotation
-> 2. Vertical Flip
-> 3. Horizontal Flip
-> 4. Channel Shift
-> 5. Horizontal Shift
-> 6. Vertical Shift

 ## Models
 Following models were mostly used for trash classification on Trashnet